- WHAT WE OFFER

-Natural language and intention-based queries can unleash the dark and otherwise inaccessible information within your digital document management system.
+Natural language and intention-based queries can unleash the dark and otherwise inaccessible information within your digital records system.
 Now you can improve your decision-making capabilities and optimize all your business processes by applying techniques such as Machine learning (ML), Predictive Analysis (PA) and Data Visualization.

 One of the challenges of many document management systems is that, if left unchecked, the volumes of data stored in them can become expensive and unmanageable.
 Fortunately, most vendors today offer a low-cost cloud infrastructure, and many organizations are realizing the benefits of moving to the cloud.

 When you combine cloud computing with a browser-based interface, you get document management software that consistently offers not only tremendous cost advantages, but virtually unlimited processing power to crunch numbers and turn that data into useful business intelligence.
 Some providers offer both cloud storage and in-house systems, which may be helpful for organizations that require a hybrid solution due to compliance and confidentiality requirements.
 It’s important to build a strategic roadmap early on to ensure you get the results you need and expect.

 When you capture documents and bring them into your document management solution, the database must be able to ingest and digest all kinds of different document types into a central repository — scanned paper documents, emails and electronic files.
 To access and retrieve this content, it must be indexed.

 In the old world, data entry teams had to manually index information by keying in data for different fields when uploading a document.
-The good news is that modern automatic indexing is much more user friendly and makes it easy to store and archive documents as they’re captured.
+Modern automatic indexing is much more user friendly and makes it easy to archive and store documents as they’re captured.
 Intelligent indexing technology uses machine learning to identify the most relevant index entries based on a user’s previous actions.
-Such a system learns as it goes and becomes increasingly accurate with each new document added, constantly improving system performance.
+Such a system learns as it goes along and becomes increasingly accurate with each new form of record that’s added, constantly improving system performance.